 Stay up to date on Detroit entrepreneurs, events, research and more.

 Lynda is the recipient of numerous HBS awards for her research, teaching, and service to the school.
-Most recently, she was awarded the Robert F. Greenhill award for her outstanding contributions to HBS over the course of her career, including her role as a founding senior faculty member of the HBS Entrepreneurial Management Unit, and her lead role in the launch of the Harvard Innovation Lab and the Alumni New Venture Contest.
-During the 1990s, she received Harvard Business School’s Berol Award for Research Excellence and its Apgar Award for Innovation in Teaching.
-Lynda has won numerous “Best Paper” awards for her academic research and has served as a Senior Editor and on the editorial boards for leading research journals in the field of technology innovation.
-She is currently a member of the Society for Information Management Advanced Practices research team and the Association for Information Systems Senior Scholars Council.
+Most recently, she was awarded the Robert F. Greenhill award for her outstanding contributions to HBS over the course of her career.
+She has also received Harvard Business School’s Berol Award for Research Excellence and its Apgar Award for Innovation in Teaching.
+She has won numerous “Best Paper” awards for her academic research on 21st century business models and executive team decision-making and collaboration when developing and launching strategic innovations, and she has served as a Senior Editor and on the editorial boards for leading research journals in the field of technology innovation.

 All Rights Reserved